omarmoukawim/MultiAgent-RedTeam-Toolkit/README.md

    - A log of the entire conversation.
    - The evaluation results for each turn.
    - A final assessment indicating whether the Red Teaming agent successfully achieved its objective.

+## Future Work

+There are several future improvements I'm planning to eork on:

+1. **Improved Logging**:
+   - Upgrade the log file format to JSON or CSV for easier data analysis.
+Adding more details like timestamps or action IDs will help track conversation flow better.

+2. **Enhanced Reporting**:
+   - Develop more detailed and interactive reports.
+Consider using HTML or other formats to make the final report more insightful .

+3. **Smarter Red Teaming**:
+   - Make the Red Teaming agent more adaptive.
+Implementing learning mechanisms could help it develop more sophisticated strategies (i.e. restarting the conversation if needed).

+4. **Broaden Testing Scenarios**:
+   - Explore new test cases.

+5. **Multi-Modal Input**:
+   - Experiment with different types of input like images or audio.

+6. **Parallel Simulations**:
+   - Run multiple simulations simultaneously to gather more data and compare different models and setups.

+7. **Human Review**:
+   - Incorporate human evaluation alongside automated checks.

 ## Contributing
 Contributions to this project are welcome.
 If you have suggestions for improvements or find any issues, please feel free to open an issue or submit a pull request.